simonstenger/huffman_coding3/README.md

   1.Compression Function
     compressFile: Compresses a text file using Huffman coding.
   2.Decompression Function
-    decompressFile: Decompresses a binary file using Huffman coding.
+    decompressFile: Decompresses a binary file using the reconstructed code table.
   3.Frequency Calculation Functions
     countFrequencies: Counts the frequency of each character in the input file.
     countNonZero: Counts the number of non-zero elements in the frequency array.